Trust an Expert with Your Child’s Cleft Lip and Palate Repair

 After both surgeries, it is normal for the patient to experience some swelling, bruising, and bleeding around the sutures.
 Dr. Hurwitz can prescribe medication to help alleviate discomfort.
 During your initial consultation, Dr. Hurwitz will explain recovery in detail and answer any questions you may have.

-Your child will enjoy a number of important benefits after undergoing the procedure, including enhanced self-esteem, as well as easier speaking, breathing, and eating.
+Your child can enjoy a number of important benefits after undergoing the procedure, including enhanced self-esteem, as well as easier speaking, breathing, and eating.*

 With his extensive training in cleft lip and palate repair, Dr. Hurwitz can help your child enjoy normal oral function and a brand-new smile.
 To learn more, please contact The Hurwitz Center for Plastic Surgery today.*